Ecuador Travel Tips

 Altitude/ Altitude Sickness

 Quito lies at 2850 meters/ 9350 feet.
 You should take it easy at the beginning, until your body gets used to the altitude.
 For climbing Ecuador’s mountains you will need some preparation.
 If you suffer from a light headache, feel tired and breathe heavily after you have arrived in Quito, you are feeling the lack of acclimatization.
 It is recommended that you drink a lot of water (no alcohol!) and don’t smoke.
 Coca tea (mate de coca) is also recommended.
 Stronger symptoms are lack of appetite, nausea, vomiting, dizziness, sleep disorders and swelling of feet, arms and face.
-If you suffer from very strong headaches you can inhale oxygen.
+If you get very strong headaches you can inhale oxygen.

 Because of Ecuador’s location on the equator, there are no big seasonal temperature variations throughout the year.
 The seasons here are the dry and the rainy season.
 However, there is a big difference in temperature and climate within the country, according to the altitude, and also during one day the temperature can vary a lot.